 Biography Robin Cooper

 Robin Cooper obtained his BSc. in Chemistry from the University of Manchester in 1972.
-Between 1975 and 1982, Robin Cooper obtained both his MBA degree and his DBA (doctorate) from Harvard Business School.
+Between 1975 and 1982, he obtained both his MBA degree and his DBA (doctorate) from Harvard Business School.

 Originally, Robin Cooper is a teacher, consultant and author.